tdda/tdda/tdda/man/tdda-examples.md

   - book
 If not specified, all the first four will be used created, without requiring internet access.

+*OUTDIR* is an optional directory in which to write the example directories; by default this will be the current working directory (.).

 If `all` is specified, or `book` is included, the `tdda-book-examples` will be downloaded from GitHub, which